defgsus/blog/blog/_posts/2021/2021-11-12-gharchive-first-post.md

-A hundred seconds simply to parse through the CSV, no matter what we are actually looking for.
-This would probably lead to a query time of 10 minutes for the whole dataset.
+Over a hundred seconds simply to parse through the CSV, no matter what we are actually looking for.
+This would probably lead to a query time of 20 minutes for the whole dataset.
 Far from optimal but it requires no complicated stuff, google accounts or lots of memory.

 For reasons, i quite like [Elastisearch](https://www.elastic.co/elasticsearch/) so i moved the CSV file into an elasticsearch index which took **90 minutes** and resulted in an index size of **4.2 Gb**.
 Repeating the above query using [elastipy](https://elastipy.readthedocs.io/en/latest/):